LiaScript/liascript.github.com/content/english/blog/023_install-visual-studio-code-with-liascript.md

 author: André Dietrich
 image: "/images/post/vscode.png"
 categories:
-    - Article
-    - Editor
     - Tutorial
 tags:
+    - VS Code
-    - LiaScript
+    - Video
-    - Tools
+    - GitHub
-    - YouTube
+    - GitLab

 description: This blog entry presents a a detailed instruction on how to install Visual Studio Code with LiaScript and how to use it to develop your LiaScript courses.
 ---